Catapush/catapush-ios-sdk-pod/README.md

 ![alt tag](https://github.com/Catapush/catapush-ios-sdk-pod/blob/master/capabilites_xcode.png)

-If VoIP is enabled, Catapush library will  display alert message and play default sound when a notification is received.
+If VoIP is enabled, Catapush library will display alert message and play default sound when a notification is received (you don't need to write code for showing alert message).

-The 2nd argument of the method is a ```VoIPNotificationDelegate``` delegate.
-You can implement this method, in this case Catapush library will not display any alert or play a sound when a notification is received.
+The 2nd argument of the method is a ```VoIPNotificationDelegate``` delegate.The protocol ```VoIPNotificationDelegate``` has one method called when a notification is received.
+You can implement this method, and write your custom code, but  Catapush library will not display any alert or play a sound when a notification is received.